MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 In Azure Core 1.21.0, we added runtime detection and better diagnostics of Jackson version.

-- For `LinkageError` (or any of its subclasses) exceptions related to Jackson API, check message of the exception for runtime version information.</br>Example: `com.azure.core.implementation.jackson.JacksonVersionMismatchError: com/fasterxml/jackson/databind/cfg/MapperBuilder Package versions: jackson-annotations=2.9.0, jackson-core=2.9.0, jackson-databind=2.9.0, jackson-dataformat-xml=2.9.0, jackson-datatype-jsr310=2.9.0, azure-core=1.19.0-beta.2`
+- If you see `LinkageError` (or any of its subclasses) related to Jackson API, check message of the exception for runtime version information.</br>Example: `com.azure.core.implementation.jackson.JacksonVersionMismatchError: com/fasterxml/jackson/databind/cfg/MapperBuilder Package versions: jackson-annotations=2.9.0, jackson-core=2.9.0, jackson-databind=2.9.0, jackson-dataformat-xml=2.9.0, jackson-datatype-jsr310=2.9.0, azure-core=1.19.0-beta.2`

 - Look for warning/error [logs](https://docs.microsoft.com/azure/developer/java/sdk/logging-overview) from `JacksonVersion`.</br>Example: `[main] ERROR com.azure.core.implementation.jackson.JacksonVersion - Version '2.9.0' of package 'jackson-core' is not supported (too old), please upgrade.`